svanoort/pyresttest/advanced_guide.md

 ```

-Currently, templating is only supported for the request body and URL.
+Currently, templating is only supported for the request body, URL, and headers.
-There are technical challenges adding it everywhere, but plans to add it where needed to other options.
+There are technical challenges adding it everywhere, it's coming as part of a rewrite of framework internals.

 # Generators Listing
 List of all generators and their configuration elements (required, optional, and meaning).